Great Russian chauvinism

 Great Russian chauvinism (великорусский шовинизм) is a term defined by the early Soviet government officials, most notably Vladimir Lenin, to describe an ideology of the "dominant exploiting classes of the nation, holding a dominant (sovereign) position in the state, declaring their nation as the "superior nation".
-Lenin promoted an idea for the Bolshevik party to defend the right of oppressed nations within the former Russian Empire to self-determination and equality as well as the language-rights movement of the newly formed republics.
+In the 1920s, Lenin promoted the policy of Korenizatsiia, for the Bolshevik party to defend the rights of oppressed nations within the former Russian Empire to self-determination, equality, and minority language rights.

 Definition

-According to Bolshevik vocabulary, the Great-Russian chauvinism is a part of more common Great-Power chauvinism or chauvinism in general.
-As the Great Soviet Encyclopedia (GSE) says, Great-Power chauvinism is an ideology of the "dominant exploiting classes of the nation, holding a dominant (sovereign) position in the state, declaring their nation as the 'superior' nation".
-The GSE defines chauvinism as an extreme form of nationalism and acknowledges the existence of great-national chauvinism in the Russian Empire as well as other countries across the globe.
+In Bolshevik usage, "Great‑Russian chauvinism" is treated as a specific manifestation of the broader phenomena of great‑power chauvinism, or chauvinism in general.
+The Great Soviet Encyclopedia (GSE) defines great‑power chauvinism as the ideology of the "dominant exploiting classes of the nation that holds a dominant (sovereign) position in the state, declaring their nation the 'superior' nation".
+It characterises chauvinism as an extreme form of nationalism, and recognises that this great‑national chauvinism was present not only in the Russian Empire but also in a number of other countries across the world.

-Usage of the word "Great" there traces back to the triune nation concept which was dominating during the imperial era.
-Modern Russians were referred to as "Great Russians", while Ukrainians and Rusyns were named "Little Russians", and Belarusians were named "White Russians", resembling traditional historical and geographical division of the country's core (compare Greater and Lesser Poland).
+The adjective "Great" in this context derives from the triune nation concept that prevailed during the imperial era.
+Under that conception, modern Russians were termed "Great Russians", Ukrainians and Rusyns were known as "Little Russians", and Belarusians were called "White Russians", a nomenclature that echoed the traditional historical and geographical divisions of the country's heartland (compare Greater and Lesser Poland).